-- (1) The monitoring frequencies are as specified in the permit.
-If there is no discharge, monitoring shall be conducted as shown in Part 1.D of the permit.
-(Exception: discharge Flow metering should remain operational during periods of no discharge).
-The resulting data will be needed to characterize the effluent and plant performance. - (2) Hardness-dependent metal the standard for this parameter is based on the average effluent hardness value of 237 mg/L. - (3) Formerly known as Selenastrum capricornutum or Raphidocelis subcapitata. - (4) Monitoring with ALs or Action Levels always required for WWTPs for these parameters unless RP exists and limits are set. - (5) An AIR will be calculated by dividing effluent ammonia concentration by the applicable standard using the receiving water pH and temperature.
+- (1) The monitoring frequencies are as specified in the permit. - (2) Hardness-dependent metal the standard is for this parameter is based on the average hardness value of the effluent or receiving water as indicated above. - (3) Formerly known as Selenastrum capricornutum or Raphidocelis subcapitata. - (4) Monitoring with ALs or Action Levels always required for WWTPs for these parameters unless RP exists and limits are set. - (5) An AIR will be calculated by dividing effluent ammonia concentration by the applicable standard using the receiving water pH and temperature.